Skip to content

 There is a TON of information below.
 It’s actually quite overwhelming.
 As I was compiling it all into an order that hopefully makes sense, I found this article from NW Edible about mixing and matching flavors in jam.

-I know Marisa does this in a lot of her awesome recipes she creates for us, and it is one of the reasons why we are all such fans of Food in Jars.
+I know Marisa does this in a lot of the awesome recipes she creates for us, and it is one of the reasons why we are all such fans of Food in Jars.
 It is also a good reminder that in cooking, we need to remember to be adventurous.
 Be brave.
 Try new things.
 The only way we have the plethora of today’s modern recipes and techniques is because somewhere, at some point in history, someone TRIED IT.

 Disclaimer: I have not personally tried all of the recipes and ideas I am sharing here.
 But, after reviewing all of them, I’m excited to try the ones that are new to me!